cksystemsteaching/selfie/grader/HOWTO.md

 1. Change directory to the root directory of your selfie installation.
 2. Invoke the autograder without any command line options: `./grader/self.py`

 The autograder responds with its command line options and the list of supported assignments.
-If it does not respond, your version of python is probably outdated.
+If it does not respond, your version of Python is probably outdated.
 Make sure you have at least Python 3.

 ### For Students